- Optimal Thinking

-As the author of Optimal Thinking, I have been aware of how Donald Trump thinks for over 25 years, I decided to conduct an analysis of his thinking during his U.S. Presidential announcement speech and his first interview after the John McCain heroism controversy.
-I rated his comments according to our proprietary Hierarchy of Thinking Styles.
+As the author of Optimal Thinking, I have been aware of how Donald Trump thinks for three decades.
+In 2016, I conducted an analysis of his statements during his U.S. Presidential announcement speech and his first interview after the John McCain heroism controversy.
+I rated these statements according to my Hierarchy of Thinking Styles model.

 The analysis revealed primarily extraordinary negative thinking in his announcement speech, followed closely by extraordinary positive thinking.
 Trump’s ABC interview response with Martha Raddatz about his controversial John McCain remarks revealed approximately the same amount of extraordinary positive thinking and extraordinary negative thinking.
 There was more negative thinking than positive thinking in both speeches.